TIP:

 H

 Media files that are locally recorded by a participant's computer or device.
-Unlike Internet Backups, these tracks are not impacted by a partipant's slow internet connection.
+Unlike Cloud Recording files, these tracks are not impacted by a participant's slow internet connection.

 Host